Univention Corporate Server

 Univention Corporate Server (UCS) is a server operating system derived from Debian with an integrated management system for the central and cross-platform administration of servers, services, clients, desktops and users as well as virtualized computers operated in UCS.
 In addition to the operation of local, virtual instances, UCS can also be operated in cloud environments.
 Via the integration of the open source software Samba 4, Univention also supports the functions provided in many companies by Microsoft Active Directory for the administration of computers operated with Microsoft Windows.
 UCS-based components and UCS-certified, third-party products can be installed via the Univention App Center.
-UCS provides all App Center applications with a runtime environment and services for the operation including a central, consistent management of the apps.
+UCS provides all App Center applications with a runtime environment and services for their operation including a central, consistent management of the apps.
 Docker containers can also be run on UCS systems and several of the apps available in the App Center are Docker-based.

 Univention is a member of the Open Source Business Alliance and supports the creation of the Open Source Business Alliance open source software stacks.